 Irene remained with the department for more than twenty years, resigning in 1976 to take a position as staff artist at a medical clinic in New York.
 Unfortunately, her parents’ advanced age and fragile health, forced her to return to Toronto within months of her appointment.

 Irene also specializes in oil, acrylic, color inks and mosaics.
 Over the years she has participated in numerous art exhibitions and shows.
 Her art is found in many private collections in North American and remains an active member of The Ukrainian Association of Visual Arts in Canada.

 Scope and content

-This accession consists of 13 works of art depicting various zoological specimens.
+This fonds consists of 13 works of art depicting various zoological specimens.
 A series of 7 works of art are oil on canvas and framed.
 They are for the most part untitled works, depicting the origin of life, algae, and caterpillars, among others, and were originally produced for an exhibition in the late 1960s.
 An unframed series of 6 oil on canvas paintings were produced by the artist for the University’s new Zoology building which opened in 1965.
 They were not acquired by the Department and never exhibited in the building.

 Appraisal, destruction and scheduling

 Conditions governing access